nuxeo/nuxeo-bench-site/content/11b-documents.md

 By transparent, we mean:

 - we search across multiple repositories
-- we can have listing mixing documents coming from multiple repositories
+- we can have listings with mixed documents coming from multiple repositories
-- navigation is consistent and allows to switch to the correct repository transparently
+- navigation is consistent and allows for switching to the correct repository transparently

-#### Gain of Sharding with MongoDB
+#### Gains of Sharding with MongoDB

 We leveraged the MongoDB Sharding to maximize write-throughput to speed-up the import of archives, and it allowed us to reach 25,000 documents/s.

 #### Elasticsearch configuration

-The Elasticsearch configuration we used for the 1B architecture was using 9 data nodes.
+The Elasticsearch configuration we used for the 1B architecture had 9 data nodes.
 If we had applied the same configuration for 11B documents we would have needed more than 100 Elasticsearch data nodes.

-Thanks to the multi-repositories approach, we were able to use multiples indexes and adjust the configuration according to each repository so that the target hardware configuration is less than double (16 data nodes), whereas we multiplied the data volume by 11.
+Thanks to the multi-repositories approach, we were able to use multiple indexes and adjust the configuration according to each repository so that the target hardware configuration was less than double (16 data nodes), whereas we multiplied the data volume by 11.

 #### PaaS and transparent infrastructure changes

-Using AWS Elasticseach and MongoDB Atlas PaaS Services allowed us to resize the infrastructure dynamically, depending on our needs.
+Using AWS Elasticsearch and MongoDB Atlas PaaS Services allowed us to resize the infrastructure dynamically, depending on our needs.
-Because, with 11B documents you can not expect any storage change to be fast, it is essential to be able to make these changes while the application is live.
+Because, with 11B documents you cannot expect any storage change to be fast, it is essential to be able to make these changes while the application is live.
 The truth is that migration speed becomes much less important than maintaining the availability of the service.

 With both AWS Elasticsearch and MongoDB Atlas, we were able to validate this capability.
 This is very important for our Nuxeo Cloud operation team.